Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - Table 4
 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - Parameters quoted as $$M^*$$, $$\phi^*$$, $$\alpha$$ for various $$z$$ values; linear slopes fit for using the original bin values
-- Both red and blue parameters have significant correlation and hence overall uncertainties underestimated, statistical uncertainty padded from least-squared fit quoted values
+- Both sets of parameters have significant correlation and hence overall uncertainties underestimated, statistical uncertainty padded from least-squared fit quoted values
+- No distinction between red and blue, just a simultaneous double Schechter function fit

 Arnouts et al. (2007, A&A, 476, 137)